CodifyPlatform/CodeData/1968 - Subchapter 5 Fire Protection Construction Requirements.md

 (2) May be used to a height of forty feet on buildings of construction classes II-A, II-B, and II-C provided that such trim covers not more than ten percent of the surface area of the building enclosure (openings not included), projects not more than eight inches beyond the outside face of the building enclosure, and has an exterior separation of at least fifteen feet measured from the outermost surface of the trim.

 EXCEPTION.
-Cornices, gutters, or overhanging roofs, when permitted, may project up to three feet beyond the outside face of the building enclosure if they are at least eight inches above the topmost opening, are firestopped as required by [section 27-345](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/5/fire-protection-construction-requirements#§27-345) of article five of this suchapter and either:
+Cornices, gutters, or overhanging roofs, when permitted, may project up to three feet beyond the outside face of the building enclosure if they are at least eight inches above the topmost opening, are firestopped as required by [section 27-345](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%205/Fire%20Protection%20Construction%20Requirements#§27-335-exterior-trim) of article five of this subchapter and either:

 1. have their combustible structural members protected by soffits and fascias of a material or assembly having at least a one hour fire-resistance rating, or
 2. have all their combustible members separated from the roof and ceiling construction by construction having the fire-resistance rating required for the exterior wall, with at least four inches of solid noncombustible material below, at the sides, and at the ends of such members;